 The Adult Services unit provides case management for Medicaid-eligible adults who are at risk for abuse, neglect, or exploitation to assist them in gaining access to needed medical, social, educational, and other necessary services.

 Guardianship Services are provided to individuals who are alleged to be mentally incompetent and to individuals who are determined to be mentally incompetent by the court and need a guardian.
 Guardianship may be necessary when an adult is unable to manage their own affairs or make important decisions about their medical or mental health care, money management or housing.
 An adult’s competency and the appointment of a legal guardian are decided by the Clerk of Court.
-When an adult is found to be incompetent and has family or friends who can be named legal guardian, the department of social services can assist them in taking the legal steps to make this happen.
-If there are no others who can serve as legal guardian when an adult is found to be incompetent, the department of social services may be appointed by the clerk to serve as guardian for the adult.
+When an adult is found to be incompetent, a family member or friend may be appointed named legal guardian.
+If there is no one who can serve as legal guardian when an adult is found to be incompetent, the department of social services may be appointed by the clerk to serve as guardian for the adult.

 The Adult Services unit provides case management and in-home aide services to elderly and disabled adults who need assistance with essential home management tasks, such as light housekeeping, limited shopping and transportation, to enable them to remain in and function safely and effectively in their own homes as long as possible.